What Is "Electricity"?

 Obviously "electricity" cannot be several different things at the same

 time.
-Unfortunately we have defined the word Electricity in a
+Unfortunately we've defined the word Electricity in a

 crazy way.
-Because the word "electricity" lacks one distinct meaning, we
+Because the word lacks one distinct meaning, we

 can never pin down the nature of electricity.
-In the end we are forced to
+In the end we're forced to

 declare that there's no such stuff as "electricity" at all!
 Here's a